Davi-Silva/blog-frontend/README.md

 #### 1.3.1 Create your own environment variables:

-Navigate to `cryptic-activist/backend` and create a `.env` file then copy and paste the following piece fo code and replace it with your own environment variables:
+Navigate to `cryptic-activist/backend` and create a `.env` file then copy and paste the following piece of code and replace it with your own environment variables:

 ```env
 APP_URL=WEBSITE_URL